-- ischaemic stricture (see ischaemic colitis)
+- ischemic stricture (see ischemic colitis)

 - hernias (uncommon) 5

-- small bowel dilatation, depends on
+- small bowel dilatation, which depends on

 - duration of obstruction

-- incompetence of the ileocaecal valve
+- incompetence of the ileocecal valve

-Imaging features will depend on the underlying cause, and are thus discussed separately (see above).
+Imaging features will depend on the underlying cause and are thus discussed separately (see above).

 Treatment and prognosis

-Treatment depends on the underlying cause and presentation, but in all cases resuscitation and correction of electrolyte imbalances should be carried out.
+Treatment depends on the underlying cause and presentation, but in all cases, resuscitation and correction of electrolyte imbalances should be carried out.

 In patients without overt peritonitis, but evidence of an obstructing lesion (e.g. colorectal carcinoma) surgery is also carried out relatively expediently.
-Traditionally a three stage operation,
+Traditionally a three-stage operation,

 - decompressive colostomy proximal to the obstruction